Border Terriers are bright, perky, active dogs. Standing about 12" at the

 England, or from the USA.

-The breed has started to gain in popularity, and now many litters are born
+- The breed has really gained in popularity, and now many litters are born

 and registered each year in Canada.
 Borders compete in shows, obedience,

-agility, flyball, and working earth trials.
-They have earned titles in all
+agility, flyball, tracking, rally, earth dog trials, barn hunts, and the latest title - Trick Dog.
+They have earned titles in all these facets.

 used by the American Working Terrier Association for many years.